-The options for this entry are:
+The options for these entries are:

 Name Туре Default Description user string [any] The username that the JMX enabled client application will use to log in to the Liberator.
-If the user and pass options are not specified then the Liberator will accept monitoring login requests from any user with the IP address specified in the addr option. pass string [any] The password that the JMX enabled client application will use to log in to the Liberator. addr string [any] An IP address in dot notation (n.n.n.n).
+If the user and pass options, or the user and key-id options, are not specified, then the Liberator will accept monitoring login requests from any user with the IP address specified in the addr option. pass string [any] The password that the JMX enabled client application will use to log in to the Liberator. key-id string [any] The identifier of a signature key, as specified in the key-id option of an add-sigkey configuration entry (see "KeyMaster" on page 229).
+This option should be used instead of the pass option when the JMX enabled client application will log in using a KeyMaster user credentials token.
+See "Use of the key-id option" on page 242.

+Name Туре Default Description addr string [any] An IP address in dot notation (n.n.n.n).
 The Liberator will accept monitoring login requests from this IP address only.
 Just ONE address may be specified per add-monuser block.
 If multiple addresses are required then define each one in a separate add-monuser block.
 If the addr option is not specified then the Liberator will accept monitoring login requests from any IP address.